dojo/docs/dojox/calendar.rst

 .. image :: calendar/matrixView.png

-The matrix view is displaying a matrix in which each day is a cell.
-Time is flowing horizontally.
+The matrix view displays a matrix in which each day is a cell.
+Time flows horizontally.

 This view is accessible through the **matrixView** property of  the calendar widget.